lleoserrano/asyncstate/README.md

  <body>
   1 - Wrap your MaterialApp Or CurpertinoApp with the AsyncStateBuilder.<br />
   2 - Get the "navigatorObserver" from the builder function and add it to your component's "navigatorObservers".<br />
-  3 - If you want, you can add a widget to "CustomLoader".<br />
+  3 - If you want, you can add a widget to "CustomLoader", exceptionHandlers or disable the log.<br />
  </body>

 --------------